 3.1 Instar wise larval duration (Days)

 A significant difference in larval duration was observed when silkworms were fed with mulberry leaves treated with diafenthiuron 50 % WP @ at 15 and 20 days after spray during the third, fourth and fifth instar of B. mori.
 Among the parental breeds, the bivoltine pure breed, CSR2 exhibited shortest larval duration of 3.21, 4.49 and 7.76 days while, it was longest in multivoltine, Pure Mysore (PM) (4.18, 5.40- and 8.38-days during 3rd, 4th and 5th instar, respectively).
 Feeding on leaves harvested from the control plot resulted in the shortest larval duration during the 3rd, 4th and 5th instar with duration of 3.27, 4.42 and 7.66 days.
 However, feeding on the leaves harvested from the plot treated with diafenthiuron at 15 days after spray led to prolonged larval duration.
-There was no significant difference was observed in response of parental breeds to the toxicity of diafenthiuron 50 % WP with respect to the larval duration of silkworms, indicating that the pesticide impact is uniform across different silkworm breeds (Table 2).
+There was no significant difference observed in response of parental breeds to the toxicity of diafenthiuron 50 % WP with respect to the larval duration of silkworms, indicating that the pesticide impact is uniform across different silkworm breeds (Table 2).

 Table 2: Effect of feeding mulberry leaves treated with diafenthiuron 50 % WP at different days after spray on larval duration of parental breeds of silkworm, B. mori